Sabryr/hpc-intro/_episodes/13-scheduler.md

 > ## Submitting resource requests
 >
-> Submit a job that will use 1 full node and 1 minute of walltime.
+> Submit a job that will use 4 tasks and 1 minute of walltime.
 >
 > > ## Solution
 > >